VictoriaMetrics/VictoriaMetrics/README.md

 # Cluster version of VictoriaMetrics

-VictoriaMetrics is fast and cost-effective long-term remote storage for Prometheus.
+VictoriaMetrics is high-performance and cost-effective time series database.
+It can be used as a long-term remote storage for Prometheus.

 Single-node version is available [here](https://github.com/VictoriaMetrics/VictoriaMetrics).